karsandor2022/pelican-containers/README.md

-# ccarney16/pterodactyl-containers
+# karsandor2022/pelican-containers

-Pterodactyl, a free an open source agnostic game panel...
+Pelican, a free an open source agnostic game panel...
 In a Container!

 ## Installing